Private Special Education Schools and Emotional Disabilities–Public (ED-P) Programs

 Public Education Agency-Placed vs. Parent-Placed Students in Private Special Education Schools

-Public Education Agency-placed (PEA): A public district or charter school determines that one of its students is to be placed outside their PEA into a private placement after considering other least restrictive options.
+Public Education Agency-placed (PEA): A public district or charter school determines that one of its students is to be placed outside its PEA into a private placement after considering other, less restrictive options.
 Students placed in such programs generally present with significant emotional, behavioral, and/or educational needs.
 For PEAs to generate funding for PEA-placed students, the receiving private special education school must be approved by the Department of Education's Exceptional Student Services Unit.
 Approved special education schools are regulated and monitored by the Department of Education as it relates to services provided to publicly funded students.

 Parent-Placed: A parent places their child in a private special education school and independently covers tuition.
 This also includes parents who utilize Empowerment Scholarship Accounts to pay for their child’s private school tuition.
 The Department of Education does not have jurisdiction over these programs.